 This newfound life is bathed in Light.
 I am now free to choose DEDICATION to my Creator.
 Through Christ I can now "walk in the garden" with my Father.
 Now (by faith) I choose to sift my world view through what He has revealed in the scriptures.
 Rather than making my new faith an "add on" to my life, I begin the process of submitting my world view, my entire life and being - to my King.
-It is time for the King to claim His Kingdom.
+The King has claimed His Kingdom.
 It is time for Him to overtake my heart!